qmacro/qmacro.github.io/_posts/2021-05-22-adding-a-drive-to-my-synology-nas.markdown

 Synology also offer an expansion unit, a [DX517](https://www.synology.com/en-uk/products/DX517) which has 5 drive bays, and you can attach two of them to the DS1621+ adding up to a total of 6 + (5 + 5) = 16.

+> Thanks to [Frank](https://twitter.com/koehntopp) for answering all my early questions on Synology NAS systems.

 ## Initial setup

 I bought two Seagate IronWolf 4TB drives.
 I knew I wanted to go for the [Synology Hybrid Raid](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Storage/What_is_Synology_Hybrid_RAID_SHR) (SHR) disk arrangement (this has many advantages that appealed to me, not least the ability to add different sized drives in the future).